Ravi2712/ravi2712.github.io/_pages/about.md

 Research Work
 ======
-Computational Social Science, Network Science, AI/ML
+Computational Social Science, AI (NLP), Network Science

-*	My research interest involves studying large-scale data from social media platforms like Reddit, Twitter, and 4chan by applying **Statistical methods**, **NLP Techniques (LLM)** and **Computer vision**.
+*	My research interest involves studying large-scale data from social media platforms like Reddit, Twitter, and 4chan by applying **Statistical methods**, **NLP techniques (e.g., LLM)** and **Computer vision**.
-* My most recent research focuses on developing an automated social media moderation system using open-source **Llama 3.1 (LLM) models**.
+* My most recent research focuses on developing an automated social media content moderation system using open-source **Llama 3.1 (LLM) models**.
 * I also work on understanding memes and videos that propagate misinformation using **multimodal fusion techniques**.
 <!-- *	Another direction in my research is detecting coordinated groups from social media platforms using **Graph-algorithms (Social Networks)** in an **unsupervised** fashion. -->
 <!-- During master's degree at Auburn University, I gained knowledge on **developing AI agents** using Evolutionary algorithms that evolves human-interpreted strategies through Genetic programming. -->